phuesler/huesler-informatik.ch/huesler-informatik.ch/_posts/2014-08-29-exporting-skype-conversations-on-osx.md

 Let's say I was talking to `peterpan` for the last year or so and want to see all messages:

 {% highlight sql %}
-sqlite> select author,timestamp, body_xml from messages where dialog_partner = 'peterpan';
+sqlite> select author, datetime(timestamp, 'unixepoch', 'localtime'), body_xml from messages where dialog_partner = 'peterpan';
 {% endhighlight %}